Designing and improving your trial with the experts

 - determine what resources, both financial and personal, are needed for a trial

-- determine and implement an appropriate method of randomization for a trial
+- determine and implement an appropriate method of randomisation for a trial

-- prepare a statistical analysis plan for a randomized trial
+- prepare a statistical analysis plan for a randomised trial

-- plan and implement strategies to maintain or increase recruitment to a randomized trial
+- plan and implement strategies to maintain or increase recruitment to a randomised trial

-- prepare a high quality report of the findings of a randomized trial
+- prepare a high quality report of the findings of a randomised trial

-- use this knowledge to assess the quality and relevance of randomized trials done by others
+- use this knowledge to assess the quality and relevance of randomised trials done by others